fluxcd/website/content/en/roadmap.md

 ---
 title: "Flux Roadmap"
 linkTitle: "Roadmap"
-description: "Flux and the GitOps Toolkit roadmap."
+description: "Flux, Flagger and the GitOps Toolkit roadmap."
 weight: 90
 type: page
 ---

-# Flux Roadmap
+# Flux Project Roadmap

+Here we are tracking the roadmaps of the Flux projects as a whole.

+## Flux

 {{% alert color="info" title="Production readiness" %}}
 The Flux custom resource definitions which are at `v1beta1`, `v1beta2` and `v2beta1`